AdobeDocs/release-notes.en/current.md

 <!--### [!DNL Journey Optimizer] support knowledge base

-New articles and updates to existing articles for [!DNL Journey Optimizer].
+New articles and updates to existing articles for [!DNL Journey Optimizer].-->

-{style="table-layout:auto"}-->

 ### More resources for [!DNL Journey Optimizer]